 The Grass Isn’t Always Greener—Chasing Return in a Challenging Investment Environment

-Investors currently find themselves in a difficult investing environment.
-Yields on fixed-income investments are at historically low levels, and stock returns have been quite volatile.
-What’s an investor to do?
-Some investors are “chasing return,” meaning they are putting their assets into riskier and sometimes esoteric products that promise higher yields and returns than they can obtain in more traditional investments.
+When investors face a difficult investing environment, like periods of low yields on fixed-income investments or volatility in the stock market, what's an investor to do?
+Some investors may opt to "chase return," meaning they put their assets into riskier and sometimes esoteric products that promise higher yields and returns than they can obtain in more traditional investments.

 FINRA is issuing this alert because investors may not realize that they could be taking on more risk if they invest in products with higher returns.
-This alert discusses different ways investors are trying to increase their return—ranging from easily understood investments like high-yield bonds to complex vehicles like structured products and floating-rate loan funds.
+This alert discusses different ways investors have sought to increase their return ranging from easily understood investments like high-yield bonds to complex vehicles like structured products and floating-rate loan funds.
 More importantly, this alert serves to remind investors that when they invest in products that promise higher returns they are nearly always taking on more risk.

 A Challenging Environment